-One of the most interesting beverages I’ve come across lately is an unfiltered, no sulfur dioxide added treat.
-A small production of just 300 cases with no commercial yeast strains or barrel treatment this is a bit of a indie wine with a small but dedicated following.
-It reminds me a bit of a cult film, it’s flukey offbeat style draws me back to check it out again and again like Rocky Horror or a John Waters flick.
+One of the most interesting beverages I’ve come across lately is an unfiltered, no sulfur dioxide added sparkling treat.
+It’s small production of 300 cases it is made with no commercial yeast strains or barrel treatment and is a bit of a indie wine with a small but dedicated following.
+It reminds me a bit of a cult film, its flukey offbeat style drawing me back to check it out again and again, like Rocky Horror or a John Waters flick.

 2010/08/03 · 2:34 pm

 ” Blonde” a blend of Chardonnay and Viognier from Andrea Calek is a wine I bought a few bottles of after tasting a sample bought for a tasting of natural wines.
 I’ve always had a soft spot for anything or anyone a bit undisciplined, non conformist or misbehaved.
 This wine produced in the Ardeche region of the Rhone totally qualifies for every level of funky individuality I’ve ever been attracted to.
 The second fermentation takes place in the bottle with the natural yeast left in and it’s closure is a simple crown beer cap with a small plastic insert inside.
 The murky juice is visible in the green glass bottle with a simple label including just the name of the wine and winemaker.
 The vintner who is rumored to live in a trailer among his vines has included his hot mail address on the back label should you have any questions on just what possessed him to bottle such a strange beverage!